Come Drink with Me: Plot

 While she is convalescing, Golden Swallow learns that Drunken Cat is actually Fan Da-pei, a Shaolin master and a leader of the Green Wand Kung Fu school, which he otherwise keeps a secret.
-Liao Kung is Fan's blood brother, having him into the martial arts society when he was a starving orphan.
+Liao Kung is Fan's blood brother, having brought him into the martial arts society when he was a starving orphan.
 Greedy for power, Liao Kung killed their master to take over the school, and sought the valuable bamboo staff that is their symbol, which Fan has obtained.
 Although Liao Kung claims to be the legitimate heir to the throne, as he was the most senior student, Fan maintains that his murderous deeds have negated that right.
 However, he is unwilling to fight his blood brother, both out of gratitude for saving his life, and because of Liao's superior skills.

 Fan negotiates a prisoner exchange between Zheng Bi-qiu and the bandits' master.
 However, after Bi-qiu is handed released, Fan ambushes the bandits and prevents them from releasing their leader.
 As the government soldiers march the bandit leader back to prison, the bandits attack the procession.
 Golden Swallow, leading her female warriors, manages to fight them off, killing all but Jade-Faced Tiger, who is spared at the intervention of Liao Kung.
 A fight with Fan ensues, and he holds his blood brother at swordpoint, demanding he reform his evil ways in exchange for his life.
 Liao seemingly agrees, but then later attacks Fan at his house.
 In their final confrontation, Fan kills Liao with their master's bamboo staff.